-This is not related to religion but rather questions how much joy you have in your life.
+It is not related to religion but rather questions how much joy you have in your life.
 For some, that means spending time in nature, being artistic or reading a book.
 For others, it could be the time in prayer and meditation or taking a yoga class.

-This is something you do to feed your soul.
+It is something you do to feed your soul.

 When the mind stops learning and problem solving, it is at risk of premature ageing and mental atrophy.
-However, too much intellectual stimulation can be exhausting and draining and may take away from other areas of life.
+However, too much intellectual stimulation can be exhausting and draining and may take away from other areas.
 It is up to you to determine what is too much and what is not enough.
 During periods of exams or studies this element spikes and can often become our only focus.
 In cases like this, consider element 8.

-Not all of us are social butterflies but our connection with people is important to our wellbeing.
+Not all of us are social butterflies, but our connection with people is important to our wellbeing.
 Ask yourself, “Am I making time for the people I love?”

 Something to consider here is the difference between seeing people out of obligation and investing the time because you want to nurture the relationship.
 Do not do something if it’s not serving you or if there’s peer pressure.

-This constitutes your work goals and aspirations.
+It constitutes your work goals and aspirations.
 It also allows you to consider whether you’re giving your best, have the right attitude towards your job and if you are remaining marketable.

 The key to financial wellbeing is education.
-The better informed you are the better your money decisions will be.
+The better informed you are, the better your money decisions will be.
 There are many excellent resources to up your financial savvy, help you get out of debt, or guide you in investment decisions.
-‘Rich Dad, Poor Dad’ by Robert Kiyosaki, is an essential read for everyone at any age.
+‘Rich Dad, Poor Dad’ by Robert Kiyosaki is an essential read for everyone at any age.
 A local book to consider is ‘Use Some Common Cents to Build Financial Independence’ written by Chris Sloane, a tax consultant and specialist based in Bryanston.
 This book was reviewed by Bruce Witfield’s Money Show on 702 in April this year.

 - Social Investment

-This is the element that connects us to our environment and community and asks, “What am I doing to give back?”.
+It is the element that connects us to our environment and community and asks, “What am I doing to give back?”.

 Helping others through empathy and love has proven to reduce depression and anxiety.

 I’ve purposefully left this for last as it is the most important element.
-We cannot give from an empty cup and yet many of us are.
+We cannot give from an empty cup, and yet many of us are.
 Performance at work is directly related to wellbeing.
-If we are rested we are in a far better position to make smart decisions and to think clearly.
+If rested, we are in a far better position to make smart decisions and to think clearly.
 Taking time out is vital and often overlooked or outright dismissed.
 What’s important to remember is that rest and restoration are all about your preference.
 If you get it from TV games, a night out, alone time, the beach, the bush, a book, a glass of wine or a dance class, who’s to tell you you’re wrong.